tebexio/TebexHeadless-OpenAPI/sdks/csharp/docs/HeadlessApi.md

 <a id="gettieredcategoriesforuser"></a>
 # **GetTieredCategoriesForUser**
-> CategoryResponse GetTieredCategoriesForUser (string token, decimal usernameId)
+> CategoryResponse GetTieredCategoriesForUser (string token, int usernameId)

 Gets a store's categories including all package information with them.